jayeshbhadange/URL-Shortener/README.md

 ## Shorten a URL:
+- __urlshortner__ directory contains the code for python web app and ai model
 - Run the application: __flask run__
 - Open your web browser and go to http://127.0.0.1:5000/.
 - Enter the long URL you want to shorten and submit.